Events & Announcements

 Living with Impermanence

-by Zoom Once a Month
+by Zoom About Once a Month

 Living with Impermanence is an informal discussion group that shares how we experience impermanence in our lives including life changes, illness, aging and death.
 We usually begin with participants sharing what they are currently thinking of or dealing with.
 Discussions then usually emerge spontaneously to raised concerns.
 Silence is frequently a response after someone shares and we trust in that silence.
 On occasion we’ve set an agenda in advance to study a topic of interest.